Defence vs attack – Counterattack drill

 by Pablo M30th Oct 2020

 A quick transition from defence to attack can open the field for your attacking players and leave them in numerical advantage.
 In these scenarios, your players must move as fast as possible towards the goal.
-This post discusses a counterattack drill that will improve your chances of scoring and simultaneously prepare your defenders to stop these types of attacks.
+This post discusses a counterattack drill that will improve your scoring chances and simultaneously prepare your defenders to stop these attacks.